kshetline/json6/README.md

 ### Replacer functions

 - As part of handling `undefined` values, when a replacer function returns `undefined`, that will itself become the encoded value of the value which has been replaced.
-- Replacer functions can return the special value `JSONZ.DELETE` to indicate the a key/value pair in an object be deleted, or that a slot in an array be left empty.
+- Replacer functions can return the special value `JSONZ.DELETE` to indicate that a key/value pair in an object be deleted, or that a slot in an array be left empty.
 - A global replacer function can be specified.
 - For the benefit of anonymous (arrow) functions, which do not have their own `this`, replacer functions are passed the holder of a key/value pair as a third argument to the function.